Stardust-Staking/near-staking-indexer/README.md

 -- This is a PostgresSQL table. create table if not exists transactions
 (
-  transaction_hash   text not null primary key , signer_id          text not null, tx_block_height    bigint not null, tx_block_hash      text not null,
+  transaction_hash   text not null primary key, signer_id          text not null, tx_block_height    bigint not null, tx_block_hash      text not null,